-The Lake Belt Phase I Plan, submitted to the legislature on February 1997, states: "Mitigation for rock mining in the Lake Belt Area should occur within the Pennsuco wetlands, the Northwest Bird Drive Basin, or other areas in the Lake Belt Area or Dade County, including in mitigation banks, as determined appropriate by the permitting agencies."
+The Lake Belt Phase I Plan, submitted to the Legislature in February 1997, states: "Mitigation for rock mining in the Lake Belt Area should occur within the Pennsuco wetlands, the Northwest Bird Drive Basin, or other areas in the Lake Belt Area or Dade County, including in mitigation banks, as determined appropriate by the permitting agencies."
 (Page 21, "Northwest Dade County Freshwater Lake Belt Plan, Making a Whole, Not Just Holes", 1997).

 Mitigation fees may be used for the purchase, enhancement, restoration, and management of wetlands and uplands, the purchase of mitigation acres from a permitted mitigation bank, and any structural modifications to the existing drainage system to enhance the hydrology of the Miami-Dade County Lake Belt Area.

-Funds may also be used to reimburse other funding sources including the Save Our Rivers Land Acquisition Program and the Internal Improvement Trust Fund.
-These reimbursements must be for lands acquired in areas appropriate for mitigation and to reimburse governmental agencies that exchanged land under s.
-373.4149, F.S. for mitigation due to rock mining.
+Funds may also be used to reimburse other funding sources, including the Save Our Rivers Land Acquisition Program, the Internal Improvement Trust Fund, SFWMD, and Miami-Dade County.